tsirysndr/openbsd-up/README.md

 - 🏷️ Use VM names for easy management: `openbsd-up start my-web-server`
 - 🌉 Bridge networking requires sudo but provides direct network access
 - 📊 Use `openbsd-up ps --all` to see both running and stopped VMs
+- 🔄 Use `--detach` mode to run VMs in the background
+- 🔗 Configure custom port forwarding with `--port-forward host:guest`
+- 📝 Monitor VM activity with `openbsd-up logs <name> --follow`
+- 🗑️ Clean up unused VMs with `openbsd-up rm <name>`

 ### Creating Persistent VMs